-Without a charge from executives, management tends to gravitate towards less external collaboration and less spending, rather than re-investing within their tribes of the organization.
+Without a charge from executives, organizational management tends to gravitate towards less cross functional collaboration and spending, and more wall building.
 Whether such decisions lead to multi-tasking employees or avoiding methodological advances, working within conservatively defined parameters lessens risk in the short-term.

-So how can a business operate in a manner that supports clients goals at a desirable investment level without risking management positions by putting the business in a tenuous position in the process?
+So how can a business operate in a manner that supports clients goals at a desirable investment level without risking putting the business in a tenuous position in the process?

 The glue is the simple concept of collaboration.